alepharchives/exsml/README.md

+# Project Ex-SML

-# What is this?
+## What is this?

-This is a fork of Moscow ML 2.01 onto which it is the plan to add a backend for the LLVM system with the Ocaml garbage collector.
+This is a fork of Moscow ML 2.01 onto which it is the plan to add a backend for the LLVM system and then extend Standard ML with some new ideas.

 Jesper Louis Andersen - 2008,2009.

-## Current status
+### Current status

 Currently, we are pretty far from a working system.
 We have chosen to implement a representation of the LLVM ASCII assembler format for